-Regardless of the root cause, stress can lead to an increased heart rate, muscle tension, and fatigue.
+Regardless of the root cause, says Medline Plus, stress can lead to an increased heart rate, muscle tension, and fatigue.
 The symptoms of stress can affect your thoughts, behavior, and body.
 If left untreated, stress can contribute to a number of health problems such as high blood pressure, heart disease, fluctuation in weight, and diabetes.
+(Mayo Clinic)

 We may not be able to control challenging situations, but we can develop a healthy response on how to deal with them.
 Learning relaxation techniques such as meditation, deep breathing, getting some exercise, or listening to soothing music are just some of the effective ways to build resilience from the stress that may arise each day.

 To help we have listed below the essential tips for relaxation and stress relief.

 Your sense of smell is one of the strongest senses that can impact your brain activity which is connected to the process of learning and emotion.

 The simple inhalation of an aroma activates our hypothalamus, an area in our brain that transmits messages to other parts of our system or body.

 According to WebMD aromatherapy has been proven to ease stress and make a person feel more relaxed by lowering blood pressure, aiding in sleep order, and strengthening the immune system.